 There are zillions of ways to get involved.
 People are already involved in political action + volunteering.
 We’re pushing to ramp that up like a thousand-fold.
 The framework at Shift the Country is a roadmap to help people and groups figure out where they can plug in.
 Everything here is designed for flexibility, adaptability, and scalability.
 We’ve identified 10 structural areas for action anywhere to help point to functional areas of society that will need support, more work, and transformation through this disruption.
-We’ve identified 15 tools to help people engage with everything to get into more ideas and specifics for people and groups to take action.
+We’ve identified 15 tools for doing helpful things to get into more ideas and specifics for people and groups to take action.

 Any person, group, alliance, organization, business or ad-hoc team can take pieces of any of this that resonate, combine them, mix them up, or come up with new stuff.
 People can find existing initiatives or efforts, get involved with those, and expand them where needed.
-There are voter engagement, election security, and political actions for the 2020 election.
 Thousands of groups have been working for years on the wicked problems facing this country – all of which will be intensified in the next few months (things like food insecurity, housing access, economic equity, and law enforcement and justice system change).
-More volunteers are already needed at many due to the pandemic.
+More volunteers are already needed due to the pandemic.
 People can find gaps that aren’t being addressed by other groups, and create something new.
 There is digital activism, too.
 Every person can assess their own unique skills, knowledge, capabilities, availability, situation, resources, and risk and figure out how to get involved.
-Hundreds of thousands of us engaged with everything can make real shift happen in our everyday lives, help keep more of us alive, help us get through this, and also help us make transformation.
+Hundreds of thousands of us doing helpful things can make real shift happen in our everyday lives, help keep more of us alive, help us get through this, and also help us make transformation.
 A groundswell of people helping people is inspiring, it helps us counter disengagement due to trauma, and it helps us power through shock and trauma together.
 Plus, an actively engaged majority can better push back tyranny, power grabs, lawlessness, and oligarchy (more here).

 This tool is part of the 5-part Shift the Country strategy.

-This tool is a little bit meta given that so much of the Shift the Country approach is actually about engaging with everything.
+This tool is a little bit meta given that so much of the Shift the Country approach is actually about doing helpful things and creating an outbreak of humanity.
 But, it helps to have specifics, and the tools are where we do that... so here we are.

 So how do you do that?
-Engage with everything?
+Do helpful things?
+Engage somehow?
+Get involved?

 First of all, no one person can engage with it all.
 We need all the people doing all the things.
 Or at least a whole lot of the people doing a freaking ton of things.

-Second, you have to find how to engage in a way that works for you.
+Second, you have to find how to do helpful things in a way that works for you.
 It may be a unique thing that resonates for you.
 Like what Lucy broadcasts to everyone at the end of The LEGO Movie: